National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

 Rich Malinowski, Southeast Regional Office, telephone: 727-824-5305.

 End Further Info

 NMFS and the Council manage the fisheries for Gulf Reef Fish Resources, which includes the complexes for Other SWG, DWG, and tilefishes, under the Reef Fish FMP.
 Other SWG includes black grouper, scamp, yellowmouth grouper, yellowfin grouper; DWG includes warsaw grouper, snowy grouper, speckled hind, yellowedge grouper; and tilefishes include golden tilefish, blueline tilefish, and goldface tilefish.
 The Reef Fish FMP is implemented under the authority of the Magnuson-Stevens Act by regulations at 50 CFR part 622.
 All weights specified in this rule are in gutted weight.

-The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration during the proposed rule stage that this action would not have a significant economic impact on a substantial number of small entities.
-The factual basis for this certification was published in the proposed rule and is not repeated here.
-NMFS received one comment on the proposed rule concerning the decision to keep the commercial quota at the commercial ACT level, which does not affect the current level of landings.
-Therefore, the basis for the certification that this final rule would not have any impact on small entities has not changed.
-Accordingly, a regulatory flexibility analysis was not required and none was prepared.Start List of Subjects
+The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
+The factual basis for this certification is as follows.

 - Gulf of Mexico